Women Winemakers in Sonoma County

 Surprising statistics compiled by Lucia and Jack Gilbert, professors at Santa Clara University, for their Women Winemakers of California project, reveal that of more than 4,000 wineries in California, only 10 percent employ women in a lead winemaking role, with wineries in the Sonoma and Napa County areas having the most women winemakers, at 12 percent.

-Here are three Sonoma County winemakers who continue to lead the way for other women in the field.
+Here are four Sonoma County winemakers who continue to lead the way for other women in the field.

 Katy Wilson, LaRue Wines

-Today Wilson makes Pinot Noir from small Sonoma Coast vineyards for LaRue, and teams up with Ross Robb as consulting winemaker at Anaba Wines, Banshee and others.
+Today Wilson makes Chardonnay and Pinot Noir from small Sonoma Coast vineyards for LaRue and is also a consulting winemaker for Anaba Wines, Reeve Wines, and Smith Story Wine Cellars.

 Additional Sonoma County women winemakers